zhaorz/Touch-Calculator/README.md

 There are two main forms of input: button and draw.
 Button mode behaves like a regular pocket calculator.
 Tap the buttons to input numbers and basic operators.
 To input more complex functions and constants, use draw mode.
 Users in draw mode can use their finger to draw characters on the touchpad.
-The touchpad has self resets if input is taken too long (which prevents lag).
+Drawings are recognized using machine learning, and the top 4 matches are displayed for the user to select.

-No mouse control is allowed while the application window is active.
+Mouse control is disabled while the application window is active.
 To quit, use `command-Q` or `ctrl-Q`.

 ## Getting Started